Zahnen/Guestly.Solution/README.md

 </p>

 # ℹ️ Description
 Guestly is a customer relationship management tool designed for the hospitality industry.
-This app allows hotel staff to manage current guest stays, track revenue performance, and sort through historical guest and reservation metrics.
+This app allows hotel staff to manage current guest stays, track revenue performance, and sort through historical guest and reservation data.
 Guestly makes it easy to create a personalized database for your hotel's portfolio?
+Queryable database by lifetime revenue, life time nights stayed, yada, and yada.
 Easy to create Staff roles for employees to use.
-As an admin, see important  see your historical data in super sick and at-a-glance
+As an admin, see important historical data in super sick and at-a-glance type graphs.

 ## MVP User Stories?